 - Chest pain, sometimes mistaken for a heart attack

 Common treatments for GERD include medication to reduce stomach acid and heal the esophagus.
-If medication does not work, surgery may be recommended to stop the damage to the esophagus and prevent further complications from arising.
+If medication doesn’t work, or if a patient has concerns about the length of time they’ll be on medication, surgery may be recommended to stop the damage to the esophagus and prevent further complications from arising.

 Why have GERD surgery?